larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 which the person was banned, and in the case of a ban that spans more than one forum, to the community in a manner decided by the IESG.

+Moderator actions MAY NOT include content removal or redcaction from IETF archives, which are both beyond the scope of this memo.

 ## Training

 The IETF is committed to providing and/or funding training for